Limited X-Ray Technician Program

 At our X-ray school, Didactic and Lab Classes are in residence for 101 TEC, 102 TEC and 103 TEC.
 Students are required to complete numerous classroom quizzes, laboratory procedures, hands on positioning, and homework assignments.
 Additionally, students will be required to take the midterm and final exams and show proficiency in positioning.

 The externship will begin when the student demonstrates the basic knowledge and skills necessary to begin taking radiographs.
-The externship rotation consists of documented proof of 50 Chest Exams, 50 Upper Extremity, 50 Lower Extremity, and 200 Torso-Skeletal exams.
+The externship rotation consists of documented proof of 50 Chest Exams, 50 Upper Extremity, 50 Lower Extremity, and 200 Torso-Skeletal exams as well as 50 Additional Exams in any of the previously listed Categories of the students choice.

-Instruction, both classroom and laboratory work, will be held in residence at the school located at 7475 Kanai Avenue, Citrus Heights, Ca.
+Instruction, both classroom and laboratory work, will be held in residence at the school located at 1220 Melody Lane.
+Roseville, CA 95678.

 Library services, tutoring and job placement assistance are available.